San Diego History Economy and Culture

 San Diego boasts a diverse landscape, from its 70 miles of pristine beaches to its rolling hills and canyons.
 The city is home to numerous parks and nature reserves, including the famous Balboa Park, which houses the San Diego Zoo and various museums and gardens.

-See also Bakersfield: History, Economy, Culture, and More
+See also Oakland: History, Economy, Culture, and More

 People and Population